bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 Bayes), we assume that the unknown variables can be partitioned so that each partition is independent of the others.
 Using KL divergence, we can derive mutually dependent equations (one for each partition) that define the shape of :math:`Q`.
-The resultant :math:`Q` function usually takes on the form of well-known distributions that we can easily analyze.
+The resultant :math:`Q` function then usually takes on the form of well-known distributions that we can easily analyze.
 The leads to an easy-to-compute iterative algorithm (similar to the `EM algorithm
 <link://slug/the-expectation-maximization-algorithm>`__) where we use all other